-For further suggestions on how to make sure your firm is client-centric, this clio.com article is a great start
+For further suggestions on how to make sure your firm is client-centric, view this article on Clio.

 The ‘billable hours’ paradigm for law firm revenue structure is beginning to show its age.
 As clients become more value-conscious, they are averse to a billing system that, in their view, lends itself to padding and a lack of transparency, because few people really understand what lawyers actually do on an hour-by-hour basis and how long a given legal assignment should take.
 Professional services such as concierge doctors and fractional CPAs and CFOs are introducing subscription-based billing, and law firms are now doing the same.